Landover Mall: Closure and demolition

 After the closure of the main anchors to the mall, Ted Lerner decided to shut the mall down completely.
 The mall's doors were sealed shut with cinder blocks, although the Sears store remained open.

 Demolition began in 2006, and was completed in early 2007.
 The entire mall was demolished, and its debris was recycled.
 Sears was the only store that remained open after the mall's closure because it owned the land on which the building stood.
 However, its former entrances to the mall were sealed shut on both its levels.
 Sears subsequently sold the land underneath the store to Lerner.
 In January 2014, Sears announced that it would not renew its lease with Lerner and closed its store in March 2014.

 Demolition aftermath

 Sears was tentatively planning on relocating to the Ritchie Station Marketplace shopping center on Ritchie Road near Capitol Heights, Maryland.
 The area of the former mall and parking lot was fenced off and barricaded with cement blocks.
 The mall's main entrance sign was modified to eliminate its stylized cloverleaf logo shape with the remaining part of the sign and pedestal refurbished to read "Home to Future Development".

 Today

 In 2014, the FBI announced they were looking at possibly purchasing the land for a future FBI Headquarters after the acquisition of Sears land.
 Political complications in 2017 undid any progress which had been made and in October 2018, Lerner put the whole site up for sale.
-In 2022, GSA restarted the search, with the old Landover Mall site being one of three sites under consideration.
+In 2022, GSA restarted the search, with the old Landover Mall site being one of three sites under consideration; however, in November 2023 the Greenbelt site was chosen instead.

+On October 24, 2024 it was announced that Brightseat Associates would be building a datacenter complex tentatively called Brightseat Tech Park scheduled to break ground in 2026.